 good, we were born into the family of Satan by default and were by nature

-children of Satan.
+children of wrath.
 There is no way out of it except through faith in the

 shed blood of Christ that God used to purchase the Church from Satan, which

-is the only acceptable covenant that God is willing to make with mankind.
+is the only acceptable covenant between God and man.

-Our acceptance of this blood covenant proves that we want peace with God,
+Our acceptance of His blood covenant proves that we want peace with God,

 and we want to be His children and do His will, and we want to be pleasing